 In September 2017 he passed away from the disease.
 But he is still changing the experience of cancer for other young people, through the Duke Teen and Young Adult Oncology Program, a student fundraiser he inspired, and a foundation that his family started in his memory.

 Bobby had received cancer care at several different places at different times.
 He was struck by the lack of any formal support services for teens and young adults.
 Kids had clowns and face painting to distract them.
 Older adults had self-image services and wigs.

 After Bobby died, Liz found Thompson’s business card in Bobby’s wallet.
 She had met Thompson only for a second.
 But she remembered how excited her son had been about his conversation with her.
 “He told me about all the ideas that he had shared with Mallori.
 As soon as I saw her card, I knew this was something that he would want us to support.”

-The I’m Not Done Yet, is named for Bobby’s desire to always do more.
-“Even in the last days of his life when he wasn’t feeling good, he would always get up and do what he needed to do,” Liz says.
+The I’m Not Done Yet Foundation is named for Bobby’s desire to always do more.
+“Even in the last days of his life when he wasn’t feeling good, he would always get up and do what he needed to do,” Liz said.

-The I’m Not Done Yet Foundation gift funds a peer-to-peer support program for teens and young adults with chronic disease and their parents, called “Bobby’s Coaches,” an effort led by Gary Maslow, MD, in the Duke Department of Psychiatry and Behavioral Sciences.
+The foundation’s support funds a peer-to-peer support program for teens and young adults with cancer and their parents, called “Bobby’s Coaches,” an effort led by Gary Maslow, MD, in the Duke Department of Psychiatry and Behavioral Sciences.
 Bobby had served as a mentor for teen patients with chronic health issues through the ATLAS program in psychiatry, and Bobby’s Coaches grew out of that.

 The foundation’s gift also provides financial assistance to help young cancer patients pay for fertility preservation services.
 “Bobby had so much chemotherapy and radiation for so long at such a young age.
-But talking about fertility was never on anyone’s radar,” Liz says.
+But talking about fertility was never on anyone’s radar,” Liz said.
 “By his third bout with cancer, he was aware of the effects the chemotherapy was having on his body and fertility.
 It made him so mad that no one had talked to him about this earlier.”

 Bobby’s love for Duke is one reason why she chose an angel as the symbol that she gives out in his memory.
-“He can’t be a Blue Devil anymore,” she says, “but he can be a blue angel.”
+“He can’t be a Blue Devil anymore,” she said, “but he can be a blue angel.”